falkr/teampy/docs/write-rats.md

 ## Current Constraints

 * There must always be **four** answer alternatives.
-* Text is transformed into LaTeX as it is written, i.e., markdown or other letters are not escaped.
+* Text is transformed into LaTeX as it is written, i.e., Markdown or other letters are not translated.
 * A question can have **at most one figure**.

 ## Filenames